Table of Contents

-- Direct borrowing by the savings provider and the borrower would be impossible because their money needs would probably not be the same in terms of quantity and time.
+- Direct borrowing by the savings provider and the borrower would be impossible because their money needs would probably differ in quantity and time.

-- From the perspective of those who have excess money, it would be an investment since this bank deposit would generate a return.
+- From the perspective of those with excess money, it would be an investment since this bank deposit would generate a return.

-- From the perspective of those who want financing, it would be a loan for a specific term, for which they will have to pay interest in addition to returning the principal.
+- From the perspective of those who want to finance, it would be a loan for a specific term, for which they will have to pay interest and return the principal.